June 2024 Bulgarian parliamentary election: Customs Agency scandal

 On 3 April, the head of the Customs Agency, Petya Bankova, along with her deputy, and two others were arrested in relation to their alleged participation in an organised criminal group dealing blackmarket tobacco products.
 Following the arrests, Secretary of the Ministry of Interior Zhivko Kotsev announced his resignation, with PP–DB leaders suggesting this had been coerced.
 A day later, Kotsev withdrew his resignation in a joint-briefing with acting Prime Minister Nikolai Denkov where they repeated the claim.

 Photos including the suspects and PP–DB-affiliated politicians were leaked, and Parliament formed a commission to investigate the scandal.
 Controversially, one of its aims was to investigate the role of PP co-leader Assen Vassilev in the affair.
 The commission heard claims that the PP–DB politicians were involved.
 These claims were disputed, and former PP interior minister Boyko Rashkov claimed those alleging the link were themselves involved in the scandal.
-Vassilev also appeared before the committee, denying any wrong doing or connections with the named suspects.
+Vassilev also appeared before the committee, denying any wrongdoing or connections with the named suspects.

 On 25 April, the committee published its report, which claimed to prove Assen Vassilev's role within the scheme.

 The events of the scandal, despite occurring outside the election campaign period, were identified by some analysts as signalling the "beginning" of the pre-election campaign.
 Additionally, the scandal was used in the campaign, notably by ITN, in order to attack PP–DB.